-Preston has many claims to fame, a number of which are "firsts".
-From being home to the tallest spire of any parish church in England to having the longest continuous row of red telephone boxes, the city hides an abundance of quirky and interesting facts.
+Preston hides an abundance of quirky and interesting facts and achievements, a number of which are "firsts".
+From being home to the tallest spire of any parish church in England to having the longest continuous row of red telephone boxes, see what new things you can discover about the city.

 Preston's origins can be traced back to the Roman period, with evidence of a Roman road running through the town.
 The famous Cuerdale Hoard was also discovered near Preston, showing evidence of Viking activity after the Romans.
 The hoard is one of the largest Viking silver hoards ever found.